NeCTAR-RC/heat-templates/juno/SoftwareConfig/README.md

 For more on this see: http://hardysteven.blogspot.com.au/2015/05/heat-softwareconfig-resources.html

 It is not necessary to have these pre-installed on the image.
-This directory demonstrates that it possible for you to bootstrap the required software onto the instance yourself, using environments.
+The [Ubuntu](Ubuntu) subdirectory demonstrates that it possible for you to bootstrap the required software onto the instance yourself, using environments.